Special Education (B.A.)

 Application for Level 2 Standing

 Students who intend to receive degrees from other colleges in the University AND a teaching certificate from the College of Education must apply to the Combined Program through Academic Services, 489 Education Building.
-All applicants to Level 2 must attend an orientation session.
+All applicants to Level 2 must attend Cornerstone Welcome.

-No grade below ‘C’ may be used to meet any requirement specific to Special Education, the Special Education major, or the professional sequence.
+No grade below ‘C’ may be used to meet any requirement specific to the Comprehensive Major, Professional Education Sequence and the Special Education major.

 or PSY 1020